morgs71/RoF2-E3-THF/E3_RoF2/Macros/E3 commands Readme.txt

-/Attendance - Counts bots present, and tells you if any are stuck/lost /thfgate - All bots will use thier Queen charm to travel to the forest /valegate - All bots will use thier token to travel to the vale
+/Attendance - Counts bots present, and tells you if any are stuck/lost /thfgate - All bots will use thier Queen charm to travel to the forest /valegate - All bots will use thier token to travel to the vale /hohgate = All bots will use the hoh gate item off Draekon

 CoH:
 /tell <bot> cohme - bot will summon the sender to them if mage or has item